Jendnice/Git_a_Job/notes.md

 TO DOs:

   4. Blog post ("Models, Controllers, and Views - Oh, My!")

-  6. Finish spec.md file (already in here) per instructions on project page (x off and explain how you've met the requirement) -- Reread what you already wrote and make sure it's all good!
-Then reread each bullet and x the rest of it off.
-  7. See everything else on project page
-  8. Add/adjust any other notes from your notebook.
+  5. Publish video link to youtube like last time, and pull link

   9. Move notes file to Slack or Wordpad
-  10. Publish video link to youtube like last time, and pull link

   11. Final check of everything on site (check links etc.) Show Keith. <3
-       a.
-Make sure you have plenty of saved data for your walkthrough, etc. (Can work on this as part of checking everything, too.)

   12. Finalize and submit everything (Git repo link, blog link, walkthrough video link)

   13. Prep for project review (see notebook notes)
+        a.
+Make sure you have plenty of saved data for your project review.
   14. Maybe schedule time with Corinna and/or Katie